ZafarKhan0/Advanced-Phishing-Detection-Tool/README.md

 # Advanced Phishing Detection Tool Using Machine Learning
 ## Overview
 The Advanced Phishing Detection Tool is a machine learning-based application designed to identify phishing attempts with high accuracy.
-Utilizing state-of-the-art machine learning algorithms, this tool analyzes email and website features to detect potential phishing attacks.
+Utilizing machine learning algorithms, this tool analyzes email and website features to detect potential phishing attacks.

 ## Features
 Real-Time Phishing Detection: Predicts whether a given URL or email is a phishing attempt.